-Leapfrog Hospital Survey Results The gold standard program for public reporting of hospital safety, quality, and resource use, including the results of our one-of-a-kind computerized prescription ordering evaluation tool.
+Leapfrog Hospital and ASC Survey Results The gold standard program for public reporting of hospital and ASC safety, quality, and resource use.

 CMS Hospital Compare A federally-run program showcasing hospital performance on quality metrics, including patients' perspectives of care.

 Why Not The Best A provider-focused reporting program created by The Commonwealth Fund, now managed by IPRO.